 Originally from the United States, Grace has been living and working in the Netherlands after completing her studies (MSc) at the University of Amsterdam in Political Science.
 Grace has developed many programmes, among them our courses on Security Governance and Conflict Resolution, as well as Migration and Integration, and Economics and Game Theory.
 Grace is also responsible for managing curricula, and our extensive scholarships network, and developing new summer school programmes.
 Grace's scholarly interests lie in political science, (cyber) security, and economics.

 Ian moved to the Netherlands from Canada to undertake a degree in Cultural Analysis at the University of Amsterdam.
 Ian is responsible for managing summer school programmes, developing partnerships, and coordinating the media landscape of the office.
 He is the main contact person for students in Amsterdam throughout the summer.
-Ian's academic work surrounds education practices and cultural memory/cultural institutions in (post) colonial societies.
+Ian is also a PhD candidate at the Amsterdam School for Cultural Analysis, researching 'mythological thinking' as a potential resource to help grapple with various mediations and realities of the Anthropocene.

 Laurens Buijs is a social scientist who teaches in the Sexuality Studies program at the University of Amsterdam, and one of the Academic Directors for the Introduction to Sexuality Studies programme.
 He is also the founder of IncInc, a diversity policy consultancy.
 His work focuses on Dutch public policy, mainly in the realm of LGBTQ politics, sex work, multiculturalism, and the rise of new right-wing anti-Islamic parties after 9/11.
 A critic of the myth of ‘progressivism’ in the Netherlands, he is frequently asked to comment on these and other topics in the Dutch media.